 Ranking The Top 30 Star Wars Games

-In honor of The Last Jedi's release, we are republishing our list of the 30 best games that take place in a galaxy far, far away.
-This feature was originally published in December 2015.
+In honor of May the Fourth, 2022, we are republishing our list of the 30 best games that take place in a galaxy far, far away, this time with updated entries for four new Star Wars games that have been released since the last time this list was published in 2017.
+Before reappearing in 2017, though, this feature was originally published in December 2015.

 Image source: Platypus Comix